kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

   --description "Allow consul from anywhere"
 ```

-Enable access to the Vault server from anywhere:
+Enable access to the Vault cluster from anywhere:

 ```
 gcloud compute firewall-rules create default-allow-vault \